 If you’re looking for a little more action, rent a kayak from Bodega Bay Kayak to paddle around the Bay.
 Bodega Head is excellent for those looking for a super mellow hike, and Pomo Canyon Trail to Shell Beach is slightly more challenging at seven miles round-trip.
 Whichever you choose, reward yourself with a flight of wine at Gourmet au Bay, which is right on the water and has a cozy deck with awesome views.

-Distance from SF: 68 miles; one-hour and 15-minute drive
+Distance from SF: 75- to 90-minute drive

-Distance from SF: 50 miles; one-hour drive
+Distance from SF: One-hour drive

 The charming village of Glen Ellen may be tiny, but it has everything one could need for a pandemic getaway, including luxurious accommodations, delicious food, wine tasting, and outdoor adventures.
 Regarding the former, you’ll want to book a room at the recently renovated Olea Hotel.
 First, the guest rooms are secluded and romantic (all of the rooms are fantastic, but get a garden cottage if you can afford the splurge).
 Next, there’s a pool and hot tub area that’s open 24 hours a day.
 And, last, but most important: Olea Hotel has one of the best breakfasts you will ever eat.
 The complimentary two-course gourmet breakfast changes and is delicious.
 The breakfast buffet reopened this past spring, so you can also add granola, yogurt, and fresh fruit to your already-filling two-course meal.